 The concentration of water vapour present in the air is known as humidity.
-The widely employed primary measurements of humidity are: absolute humidity, relative humidity and specific humidity.
-In this article, let us learn more about the three primary measurements of humidity.
+The widely employed primary measurements of humidity are absolute, relative, and specific humidity.
+In this article, let us learn more about the three primary humidity measurements.

 Types of Humidity

-Mathematically absolute humidity is defined as mass of the water vapour divided by the volume of the air and water mixture, which is expressed as
+Mathematically, absolute humidity is defined as the mass of the water vapour divided by the volume of the air and water mixture, which is expressed as

-Relative humidity is a crucial metric that is used in weather forecast as it an indicator of the likelihood of precipitation, dew or fog.
-In hot summer weather, a rise in relative humidity increases the temperature to humans by hindering the evaporation of perspiration from the skin.
+Relative humidity is a crucial metric that is used in weather forecasts as it is an indicator of the likelihood of precipitation, dew or fog.
+In hot summer weather, a rise in relative humidity increases the temperature of humans by hindering the evaporation of perspiration from the skin.

 Effects of Humidity